Arkansas trooper from Springdale protests his photo’s use in candidate’s campaign flyer

 "Unfortunately, my opponent is playing politics instead of backing the blue," Penzo said.

-Penzo is running against Lisa Parks of Tontitown, an attorney and a Democrat, in the state Senate District 31 race.
+Penzo is running against Lisa Parks of Tontitown, an attorney and Democrat, in the state Senate District 31 race.
 Early voting is underway.
-Election day is Tuesday.
+Election Day is Tuesday.

 Penzo's actions appear to have put a police officer's career "in harm's way," Parks said in a statement.
 "The irony is not lost on voters, and I can't imagine they would approve of such blatant exploitation of law enforcement for political gain."